learn-co-curriculum/react-hooks-react-router-code-along/README.md

 Let's move our array of route objects into this `routes.js` file, and save it in a variable called `routes`.
 We can then make our `routes` variable the default export for the file.
-Don't forget to bring along all of this component import statements as well!
+Don't forget import all of the necessary components as well!

 ```jsx
 // routes.js